Ajedi32/traefik-docker-compose/README.md

 ### Setting the dashboard password

-In production, you must first setup an account which will be used to access the dashboard:
+In production, you must first set up an account which will be used to access the dashboard:

 ```
 # Create file